elastic/elasticsearch-groovy/README.md

 Testing Groovy Client
 ---------------------

-The Groovy Client makes use of the [Randomized Testing framework used by Elasticsearch itself](http://www.elasticsearch.org/blog/elasticsearch-testing-qa-increasing-coverage-randomizing-test-runs/).
+The Groovy client makes use of the [Randomized Testing framework used by Elasticsearch itself](http://www.elasticsearch.org/blog/elasticsearch-testing-qa-increasing-coverage-randomizing-test-runs/).
 The unit tests and integration tests that this uses can be invoked with the same command: